Royal family order: History

-The earliest known Swedish Decoration is that of King Oscar II.
+The earliest known Swedish decoration is that of King Oscar II.
 At that time, Decorations did not have to be attached to the Seraphim blue ribbon that is the case today.
-As there are no earlier records of royal family decorations in Sweden, it might be assumed that the decorations were not introduced in Sweden until the reign of Oscar II.
+As there are no earlier records of royal family decorations in Sweden, it might be assumed that the decorations were not introduced in Sweden until the reign of King Oscar II.
 Queen Sophia started "Sophiahemmet", a Red Cross nurse training program.
-At the graduation of the nurses, she presented a miniature portrait of the king on a white ribbon with a red cross.
+At the graduation of the nurses, she presented a miniature portrait of the King on a white ribbon with a red cross.
 On the back was DSF inscribed in gold enamel on blue background.
-In the 1900s Gustav V and his wife Victoria made a special form of the order with both of them in the portrait as a gift to their friend Countess Anna Brahe (born Anna Nordenfalk) when she visited them.
+In the 1900s Gustav V and his wife Victoria made a special form of the order with both of them in the portrait, painted by Fanny Hjelm, as a gift to their friend Countess Anna Brahe (born Anna Nordenfalk) when she visited them.
 Currently recipients of the order wear it as part of their formal dress, often when their male counterparts wear medals.

 Appearance

-The decoration currently consists of an oval portrait of King Carl XVI Gustaf half length.
+The decoration currently consists of an oval portrait of a young King Carl XVI Gustaf half length.
 There are different versions of the portrait of the King, where he is dressed in admiral's uniform or simply formal wear with either the Seraphim band or chain.
 The portrait is framed by brilliant-cut diamonds and a brilliant bow at the portrait above page.
 The portrait is attached to a bow in Seraphim light blue ribbon and is held to the person's attire with a pin that is not seen.
 Different designs of the frame exist: some are more decorated than others.